openHPI/TeachingTeamGuidelines/docs/05_adding-content.md

 **Integrating videos hosted on Vimeo:**
 The integration for the Vimeo API from within the platform is sufficiently good.
 Basically there is a Vimeo Pro account that exists for the platform, from which videos are delivered.
 The streams can be uploaded from within the platform to Vimeo.
 See also [Uploading videos to Vimeo](https://vimeo.zendesk.com/hc/en-us/categories/201496018-Uploading-to-Vimeo).
-The filenames of the streams should begin with the course's course\_code.
+The filenames of the streams should begin with the course code of the course.
 Please note that the system is case sensitive.
-As soon as one stream with the course\_code prefix is available, only those streams that start with the course\_code prefix will be listed in the dropdowns.
+As soon as one stream with the course code prefix is available, only those streams that start with the course code prefix will be listed in the drop-downs.
 The platform's database is synchronized with Vimeo on a daily basis.
 See also below: [*Synchronize streams with vimeo*](https://github.com/openHPI/TeachingTeamGuidelines/blob/new_update_2020/docs/05_adding-content.md#L217)

 **Integrating videos hosted by other providers:**